 A private key is used by servers to provide a certificate from KeyStore corresponding to public keys of a client.

-Latency is used in Virt Behavior to simulate time delays in the network for responses to requests.
+Latency is used by virtual service behavior settings to simulate time delays in the network for responses to requests.

 A media type is a two-part identifier for file formats.